peruncs/gwt/README.md

 > gradlew publishLocal

 You can also build individual projects, for example:
-> gradlew -p gwt-jwt asemble
+> gradlew -p gwt-jwt assemble